 Hepatic impairment involves the liver — which is the primary organ involved in flushing toxins out of the body — so issues with the liver can impede Flexeril metabolism.
 This slows the rate at which it is processed out of the system.

 Other things that can influence how long Flexeril will stay in the system and how the drug is metabolized can include:

+- The method and manner in which the drug is taken.
 Crushing and snorting or chewing Flexeril tablets can interfere with the way the drug is meant to be metabolized.
-This can impact the speed at which it processes out of the system
+This can impact the speed at which it enters the system.

+- Concurrent substance use.
 Taking other drugs or drinking alcohol with Flexeril can exacerbate the effects of each substance.
-This also impacts drug metabolism and the rate at which Flexeril will process out of the body
+This also impacts drug metabolism and the rate at which Flexeril will process out of the body.

-The presence of a medical or mental health disorder can change how a drug is metabolized and how long it may stay in the system
+- Co-occurring disorders.
+The presence of a medical or mental health disorder can change how a drug is metabolized and how long it may stay in the system.

-Sex, age, and race can all impact drug metabolism
+- Biological and genetic influences.
+Sex, age, and race can all impact drug metabolism.

 Tolerance and Drug Dependence